 The day I turned 12 years old, my family moved from our small town in Alabama to a big town in Tennessee.
 I lived in an unfamiliar house in a peculiar neighborhood and all my friends were too far away.
 A few weeks later I walked into my new school wearing a new dress because that was the rule.
-Girls wore dresses and boys wore collared, button-down shirts tucked into their pants.
+Girls wore dresses and boys wore collared, button-down shirts tucked in their pants.
 I never had these rules before and this made everything feel even stranger.

 My classes went well though.
 I was late to Mrs. Bradshaw’s 7th grade English class because I had trouble finding the classroom.
 I listened intently to the teachers and was eager to learn, especially Tennessee History.
 Then there was lunch.
 I hadn’t thought about dreading it until I stood in line waiting for the glob of potatoes to fill the square on the top left corner of my tray.
 As I finished going through the line, I glanced around to see the entire lunchroom.

 I stood there.
 Awkwardly.
 In a dress I hated.
 With a hideous hair cut.
 Holding a lunch I didn’t want to eat in a place I didn’t want to be.

 But like every new or uncomfortable situation I’ve been in since then, I made it through and here I am to tell the story.

 We’ve all been there.
 Maybe not in the 7th grade with your hair cut too short wearing a plaid dress, but you’ve been the new kid or employee in training.
 The first-timer in an obstacle race, a freshman at college, the rookie gym member, or a newcomer to a writer’s conference…….feeling out of place, unsure and less than.

 When we’re new to something we ask questions.
 That’s how we grow from not knowing to knowing.
 Is this seat taken?
 Which way to the math and science building?
 How can I strengthen my back muscles?
 Where do I get my timing chip?
 What do I say to the literary agent?